-American Express offers several co-branded cards in partnership with other brands, including Amazon, Delta, Hilton hotels, Starwood (including Marriott) hotels, and Lowe’s home improvement stores.
+American Express offers several co-branded cards in partnership with other brands, including Amazon, Delta, Hilton hotels, Marriott hotels, and Lowe’s home improvement stores.

 Amex offers two co-branded Amazon business credit cards — one for regular Amazon customers, and one for Amazon Prime members.
 The regular card provides 3% cash back for Amazon services and at Whole Foods Markets, while the Prime card provides 5% cash back for those purchases.
 Each card also has several other 2% cash back bonus categories.

 American Express and Delta offer a wide variety of cards at different annual fees.
-None has a foreign transaction fee.
 At the highest end, the Delta Reserve comes with airport lounge access and several other extra benefits.
 Otherwise, the main differences are how the cards earn rewards and how many bonus miles you can get when you spend on the card within the first few months of card membership.

 If you stay at Hilton hotels frequently, this card makes it easy to rack up Hilton Honors points as well as some other perks at Hilton hotels.

-If you frequently spend and stay at Starwood or Marriott hotels, this card can be quite valuable for earning Starpoints.
-If you stay exclusively at Marriott hotels, consider the Marriott Rewards Premier Business Card from Chase instead.
+If you frequently spend and stay at Marriott hotels, this card can be quite valuable for earning points.

 If your business spends at Lowe’s frequently, this no annual fee card could save you lots of money (5% off at Lowe’s) and earn you rewards.

-American Express business cards have access to a suite of Amex OPEN business benefits, which include:
+American Express business cards have access to a suite of Amex business benefits, which include: